alicehua11/W251_Containers_Kubernetes_Edge/README.md

 2. Build images via multiple Dockerfiles, you should have image each container: detector, logger, forwarder, broker, processor
 3. Write codes for the face detector, the logger and forwarder and the processor components.
 They are going to be similar to each other since they're using a MQTT python module (paho-client) to subscribe and publish messages.
 4. Write scripts to automate the docker image building process and Kubernetes deployments.
-5. The firing order is: bring up from the cloud side, broker, processor, then edge side, forwarder, logger and finally detector.
+5. The firing order is: bring up from the cloud side, broker, service, processor, then edge side, broker, service, forwarder, logger and finally detector.
 * Importance: for this application, aside from Ingress and Load Balancers which were not used here, I used a fixed NodePort that was exposed on the cloud to get the external Kubernetes network on edge to connect another Kubernetes network on the cloud.
 The command lives in the ``deploy_script.sh``

 ### Example Images